Green-ing Up LTL: How to Implement Sustainable Shipping Practices

 Switch to Lightweight Trucks

 If you’re a carrier looking to reduce your costs and your greenhouse gases, transitioning to lightweight trucks can help you make big strides toward sustainable shipping.
 Lightweight trucks typically use less fuel to cover the same distance, and can also transport more freight per truck—which in turn means fewer trips to transport any given shipment.
 And both of these attributes result in lower fuel costs overall.
 So you can save the planet and save money at the same time… it’s a win-win!

 LTL shipping, by nature, involves multiple trucks loading and unloading freight at specific hub-and-spoke terminals, often on inefficient routes.
 This all leads to more fuel consumption—and therefore greenhouse gas emissions—than necessary.
 But what do you do if you don’t have your own fleet, and you don’t have enough freight to fill an entire truck?

-FlockDirect pools your shipment and moves it directly to its destination via full truckload (FTL) service.
-Rather than traveling inefficient routes and terminal stops, our algorithm identifies a carrier and route that keeps your freight on a single truck for its entire journey.
+FlockDirect moves your shipment directly to its destination via full truckload (TL) service.
+Rather than traveling inefficient routes and terminal stops, our algorithm identifies a carrier and route that keeps your freight on one truck for its entire journey.
 And since your goods aren’t being handled multiple times, there’s virtually zero risk of damage or loss—removing even more environmental harm from remanufacturing broken goods.